Soto Ayam: Indonesia’s Spiced Chicken Soup Decoded

 Javanese Soto Ayam vs. Sundanese: Where to Taste the Difference

-Javanese soto ayam, particularly the version from Surabaya in East Java, uses more turmeric and often includes potato and hard-boiled egg.
-It’s richer, more assertive.
-The Sundanese version from West Java uses less turmeric, more fresh herbs like cilantro and mint, and often skips the egg entirely.
-The soup stays brighter, more herbaceous.
+Javanese soto ayam, especially from Surabaya, packs more turmeric and usually includes potato and egg.
+It’s bolder.
+Sundanese versions go lighter on turmeric, heavier on fresh herbs like cilantro and mint, and often skip the egg entirely.
+The result tastes brighter, greener.

 The Reason Restaurant Soto Ayam Tastes Better Than Home Versions

-If you’re making this at home, commit to simmering for at least 2-3 hours.
-Use a whole chicken or a mix of thighs and drumsticks—white meat dries out.
-Pound your spice paste by hand or use a food processor, but don’t skip the frying step.
-Taste and adjust seasoning with lime juice and salt at the end, not the beginning.
+Making it at home?
+Simmer at least 2-3 hours.
+Use dark meat—it stays juicy.
+Pound your spices or use a processor, but don’t skip frying them.
+Season with lime and salt at the end, not the start.

 Similar Posts